3 Ways to Use Essential Oils for Dogs

 • Hot Oils: dilute one drop of essential oil to 3 tablespoons of fractionated coconut oil.

-Oils to Avoid Using With Dogs Topically and Internally
+Oils to Avoid Using with Dogs Topically and Internally

 As a general rule, do not use the following oils topically or internally on your dog, unless specifically instructed in a recipe from your veterinarian or one of the above books.